-Geographic Connection to Pennsylvania: West Nantmeal Township, Chester County
+Geographic Connection to Pennsylvania: West Nantmeal, Chester County

 Born in Chester County, social reformer George Lippard wrote a number of urban expose novels, including 1844's The Quaker City.

 George Lippard was born on April 10, 1822, in West Nantmeal Township, in Chester County, Pennsylvania.
 His father was Daniel B. Lippard.
 However, he was left in the care of his two aunts and grandfather in Germantown, Philadelphia.
 His father died in 1837, leaving him with nothing.
 Hence, Lippard experienced the hardships of the workers firsthand.
 He became sympathetic to the workers' cause and he became a leading activist in reforming their working conditions.
 His major works include The Monks of Monk Hall (1844) and Blanche of Brandywine (1846).
 He also founded a labor union, The Brotherhood of the Union in 1849.
 Lippard died on February 9, 1854, in Philadelphia.